sutrolabs/census-docs/destinations/google-ads/offline-conversions.md

 | Enhanced Conversion   | Update or Create | Order ID                 |
 | Conversion Adjustment | Send             |                          |

-[Contact us](mailto:support@getcensus.com) if you're looking for additional Sync Behaviors!
+[Contact us](mailto:support@getcensus.com) if you want Census to support more Google Ads objects and/or behaviors

 {% hint style="info" %}
 Learn more about our sync behaviors on our [Core Concept page](../../basics/core-concept/#the-different-sync-behaviors).